codeformuenster/muenster-jetzt/README.md

 ## Deployment

-We use GitHub Actions and docker-compose to deploy the master branch to a staging environment at <https://staging.muenster-update.de>
+We use GitHub Actions to build and push the application container images to Docker Hub ([frontend](https://hub.docker.com/r/codeformuenster/muenster-jetzt-frontend), [backend](https://hub.docker.com/r/codeformuenster/muenster-jetzt-api)).
+The rest of the deployment is handeled on a kubernetes cluster ([Kustomization files](./deployment/)).

+Deployments live at https://staging.muenster-update.de ([Staging API](https://api.staging.muenster-update.de/)) and https://muenster-update.de ([Production API](https://api.muenster-update.de/)).

 ### Staging deployment

-Each run of workflow [workflow 'Build and deploy'] on branch `master` builds and pushes container images [`docker.io/codeformuenster/muenster-jetzt-frontend:master`](https://hub.docker.com/r/codeformuenster/muenster-jetzt-frontend) and [`docker.io/codeformuenster/muenster-jetzt-api:master`](https://hub.docker.com/r/codeformuenster/muenster-jetzt-api).
-Then it deploys them in on our staging server environment.
+Staging follows the `master` branch.

 ### Production deployment

-The production deployment is deployed through CI triggered by pushes to the `production` branch.
-Check [`.github/workflows/build-and-deploy.yaml`](https://github.com/codeformuenster/muenster-jetzt/blob/master/.github/workflows/build-and-deploy.yaml).

-Easiest way to do so is to create a pull request from [master into production](https://github.com/codeformuenster/muenster-jetzt/compare/production...master) branches.
+The production should run the lastest git tag.

 ## Dev Setup with VS Code